Apaezmx/Concorde/README.md

 Running with the precompiled library, just add the library when compiling.
 eg: g++ -std=c++11 -o mymain mymain.cpp -lconcorde

-Be sure to include libconcorde.so in your LD_LIBRARY_PATH.
+Be sure to include `src/libconcorde.so` in your LD_LIBRARY_PATH.
 Alternatively you can use the param "-L/my/path/to/libconcorde.so" to compile your project.

 #### Build from scratch